envris/digital-trade-handbook/service-design-delivery-process/beta.md

 ### Development
 Your team should be using agile delivery practices, such as continuous integration and delivery, test-drive development, automation, incremental design, and pair programming.

-You should be using our [AWE design system](https://www.figma.com/file/SgSHfK8AUadp7aEzD34ZG3/AWE-Design-System-1.1.0?node-id=537%3A136).
+You should be using our design system.

 ### Privacy and security

 Comply with privacy legislation and principles.

-Test and verify the security of your digital services.
+Test and verify the security of your services.

 ### Design